 People in the United States are marking the 20th anniversary of the 9/11 terrorist attacks.

-On September 11, 2001, hijackers flew two planes into the Twin Towers of the World Trade Center in New York City.
-A third aircraft crashed into the Pentagon near Washington DC, and a fourth plane into a field in Pennsylvania.
-The attacks killed 2,977 people.
+On September 11, 2001, hijackers flew two planes into the Twin Towers of the World Trade Center in New York, a third plane into the Pentagon near Washington DC, and a fourth plane into a field in Pennsylvania.
+The attacks killed nearly 3,000 people.

-In New York, a memorial ceremony started at around 8:30 a.m. local time at the site of the World Trade Center.
+A memorial ceremony started at around 8:30 a.m. in lower Manhattan at the site of the World Trade Center.

 President Joe Biden and bereaved families are in attendance.